Cardiac Arrest Vs Heart Attack: What is the Difference?

 A heart attack is a circulation problem while cardiac arrest is an electrical problem.

+It is not uncommon for people with minimal medical knowledge to get confused between a cardiac arrest and a heart attack.
+Though the two sound similar, they are very different.
 A heart attack, also called a myocardial infarction is a condition that happens when there is a sudden blockage of flow of blood flow to the heart.
 When there is decreased or no flow to a part of the heart, the area supplied by that particular artery starts dying, called infarction in the medical terminology.
 The heart is still beating and doing its work, but probably not as efficiently.
 The longer the part doesn't receive blood, lesser are the chances for recovery of that part of the heart.
 The cardiologists call it a problem in the 'plumbing' system of the heart.

 On the other hand, in a cardiac arrest, the heart suddenly stops beating.
 This is typically because of a problem in the 'electrical' system of the heart.
 As soon as the heart stops beating, there is no blood flow to the entire body, including the brain.
 If you ever witness someone who suddenly collapses, he may have only a few minutes before his body goes into irreversible damage.
 He/she needs immediate medical attention and you may need to start cardio-pulmonary resuscitation (CPR) till expert medical help arrives.